 Here is the program that started me off on this whole pursuit: hello world.
 It is dense.
 With the program header table overlaid on top of the ELF header, and program itself running through both of them, some of the bytes have no less than three different purposes.

 Brainfuck is a very simplistic programming language, which was invented by Urban Müller solely for the purpose of being able to create a compiler that was less than 256 bytes in size, for the Amiga OS.
-(More information about Brainfuck can be found at my Brainfuck page.)
-I eventually decided to take up the challenge as well, and create a Brainfuck compiler for Linux using less than 256 bytes.
+(A description of the language can be found at my Brainfuck page, among many other places.)
+I decided to take up the challenge as well, and created a Brainfuck compiler for Linux using less than 256 bytes.
 The compiler works as a filter: redirect the source code to the compiler's input and the compiler's output to a file.
 (And don't forget to chmod +x the output file.)
 At the beginning I didn't expect that I would actually succeed, since I thought I would need almost half of that just for the headers.
 I think my first cut was 458 bytes in size.
 I was quite pleased with myself when I trimmed that down to less than 300 bytes, ecstatic when I finally reached the 255-byte goal, and downright triumphant when I later got it to work in 238 bytes.
 By the time I had a 198-byte version, I had to admit that I had no idea where it was going to end.
 It's now at 166 bytes.
 And though I can't quite believe it, it works just as well as the first one did.
 As useless as it is, I think this one would have to be the crown jewel of my collection.
 It is quite possibly also the ugliest and most opaque program I have ever written.